 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 16 years and 4 months of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the XP140 emerges as the winner of the match-up (17 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the XP140 is the clear winner of the contest (18 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.